If I Had $1000000

 "If I Had $1000000" is a song by the Canadian musical group Barenaked Ladies from their album Gordon.
-Composed by founding members Steven Page and Ed Robertson, the sing-along track has become one of the band's best-known songs, and is a live show staple, despite never having been a true single and without an accompanying music video.
-The song reached No. 13 in Canada and eventually charted in the United Kingdom and the United States, peaking also at No. 13 on the UK Rock Chart in 1996, as well as No. 37 on the US Billboard Adult Top 40 in 2000.
+Composed by founding members Steven Page and Ed Robertson, the sing-along track has become a live show staple for the band.
+It reached number 13 in Canada and eventually charted in the United Kingdom and the United States, peaking also at number 13 on the UK Rock Chart in 1996, as well as number 37 on the US Billboard Adult Top 40 in 2000.

 History

 The song first appeared on one of the later versions of the band's first independent release, Buck Naked.
-The song subsequently appeared on their second and third tapes, Barenaked Lunch, and The Yellow Tape, as well as their 1991 EP Variety Recordings.
+The song subsequently appeared on their second and third tapes, Barenaked Lunch, and The Yellow Tape, as well as their 1991 extended play (EP) Variety Recordings.
 In 1991, the song began getting lots of airplay on Toronto radio station CFNY-FM.
 The song was then released on the band's debut album, Gordon, which would go on to sell over a million copies in Canada.
 The song has remained very popular and well known since then.
 An edited version of the Gordon recording of the song later appeared as a bonus track on the UK edition of Born on a Pirate Ship (this version was later released as a single), and a live version of it was featured on Rock Spectacle.
 The Gordon version was then included on Disc One: All Their Greatest Hits, bringing the total album count for the song to eight.